bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

   :language: scala
   :linenos:

 This model mixes with the trait  ``CBLSModel``.
-This trait creates some structures and offers a set of methods to easiy create your own solver.
+This trait creates some structures and offers a set of methods to easily create your own solver.

 More precisely, it offers the following features:

-* it defines an implicit Store (named ``s``) and ConstraintSystem (named ``c``) behind the scene.
-A store is what contains all the modeling of the optimization problem: varaibles, invariants, constraints.
+- it defines an implicit Store (named ``s``) and ConstraintSystem (named ``c``) behind the scene.
+A store is what contains all the modeling of the optimization problem: variables, invariants, constraints.
+It coordinates the updates to the values of variables.
 Constraints are furthermore grouped into a constraint system that notably maintains the conjunction of the constraints.
-* it supports an API to create variables and invariants.
-They are implicitly added to the store ``s``
+- it supports an API to create the three variable types supported by OScar.cbls, namely: Int,Set (of Int) and Sequences (of Int).
-* it also offers lots of methods to create every constraints or invariant of the problem you want to solve
+- it also offers lots of methods to create every constraints or invariant of the problem you want to solve
-* it includes some linear selectors that you can use for defining our search procedure (see the ``selectMin`` method)
+- it includes some linear selectors that you can use for defining our search procedure (see the ``selectMin`` method)
+- it proposes a set of standard neighborhoods
-* it also includes high-level methods to create complex search procedures
+- it also includes high-level methods to create complex search procedures by means of combinators.

-Writing local search procedure is a tedious and time-consuming task because you might want to try different search procedures, tune it, and benchmark it.
-    Search procedure often include the same basic bricks such as neighborhoods, solution management, meta-heuristics, etc.
-    For this reason, OscaR.cbls includes a library of standard neighborhoods that can be assembled together to easily constitute complex search procedures.

 We show here below a more elaborate solver for the NQueen.
 Besides using a more elaborate search strategy, it also relies on a standard neighborhood for implementing the search procedure.